cgevans/scikits-bootstrap/README.md

 Version Info
 ============

+HEAD:   Randomness is now generated via a numpy.random Generator.
+Anything
+        that relied on using numpy.random.seed to obtain deterministic results will fail (mostly of relevance for testing).
+Seeds (or Generators) can now be passed to relevant functions with the `seed` argument, but note that changes in Numpy's random number generation means this will not give the same results that would be obtained using `numpy.random.seed` to set the seed in previous versions.

 v1.0.1: Licensing information added.

 v1.0.0: scikits.bootstrap now uses pyerf, which means that it doesn't actually
         need scipy at all.
 It should work with PyPy, has some improved error and warning messages, and should be a bit faster in many cases.
 The old ci_abc function has been removed: use method='abc' instead.

 v0.3.3: Bug fixes.
 Warnings have been cleaned up, and are implemented for BCa
         when all statistic values are equal (a common confusion in prior versions).
         Related numpy warnings are now suppressed.
 Some tests on Python 2 were fixed, and the PyPI website link is now correct.

 v0.3.2: This version contains various fixes to allow compatibility with Python
         3.3.
 While I have not used the package extensively with Python 3, all